HNU-BIE/Macaca-Star/README.md

 For inference, pretrained CycWave-Mamba checkpoints are provided in the [`checkpoints`](https://github.com/HNU-BIE/Macaca-Star/tree/main/checkpoints) folder.

-For model training, a high-memory NVIDIA GPU is recommended.
-Our development and training environment used GPUs with memory capacity comparable to an **NVIDIA RTX A6000 (48 GB)** or higher.
+For model training, our development environment used two NVIDIA RTX A6000 GPUs (48 GB each).

 # Installation